Towards a spatial coexistence theory for species rich communities

 Ecologists have tried for long to explain the coexistence of many competing species in communities such as tropical forests, but this key question of ecological theory remains largely unresolved.
 We argue that this failure originates as a scaling problem.

-Scaling Problem
+Problem Statement

 Although plants compete mostly with their closest neighbours, the phenomenological models of most approaches addressing this question do not consider spatial mechanisms.
-Specifically, these models fail to account for how the dynamics and patterns at the “macroscopic” community scale emerge from the collective behaviour and interactions of individuals at the “microscopic” neighbourhood scale.
+Specifically, these models fail to address how the dynamics and patterns at the “macroscopic” community scale emerge from the collective behaviour and interactions of individuals at the “microscopic” neighbourhood scale.

-Proposed Approach
+Proposed Solution

 We therefore propose to change the way the problem is tackled by incorporating this essential information into macroscopic mathematical models.